netspie/slaycard-docs/README.md

 ### Purpose

-The project is primarily created for educational purposes.
+The project is primarily created for own educational purposes, to gather experience creating fullstack applications and distributed systems.

 ### Description

-Slaycard is turn-based combat game where you can manage your team of characters and battle against others.
-Each character can be developed in a unique way, which can influence the style of gameplay.
+Slaycard is a turn-based combat game where you can manage your team of characters and battle against the others.
+Each character can be developed in a unique way, which can influence the style of combat.
 You can choose from multiple opponents, gather experience from the concluded battles and improve your characters statistics and skills.
+Initially the game is going to offer PvE combat (Player vs Bot), but in the future it will allow for PvP gameplay as well.

 Each unit has four base statistics:
 - Vitality